Does Home Insurance Cover Decks and Patios?

 blueCheck icon

-Decks and patios attached to your home are typically covered under dwelling coverage (Coverage A), while detached structures fall under other structures coverage (Coverage B), usually capped at 10% of your dwelling limit.
+Decks and patios attached to your home are covered under dwelling coverage (Coverage A), while detached structures fall under other structures coverage (Coverage B), usually capped at 10% of your dwelling limit.

 blueCheck icon